 Blues Point is the only place where you can stand directly opposite the bridge.
 This park on the northwestern foreshore has views across to Darling Harbour and both up and down the harbour.
 The best thing about picnicking here is the tower is not in your sight.

-It was here that in 1817 Governor Macquarie awarded Billy Blue 80 acres of land here and he began his ferry service to Circular Quay making harbour crossings available to the first settlers.
+In 1817, Governor Macquarie awarded Billy Blue 80 acres of land here.
+It was here that he began his ferry service to Circular Quay, making harbour crossings available to the first settlers.
 This service operated until the Harbour Bridge opened in 1932.

-After your picnic, take the stairs up to the lawn in front of the infamous Harry Seidler Blues Point Tower, which many consider the cities ugliest building, for fantastic harbour views.
+After your picnic, take the stairs up to the lawn in front of the infamous Harry Seidler Blues Point Tower, which many consider the city’s ugliest building.
+From there, you can enjoy fantastic harbour views.

 Why picnic at Blues Point Reserve?